Which United Airlines credit card is right for you? Our guide will help you decide.

 - 3 miles per mile on United purchases

-- 2 miles per mile at restaurants, on select streaming services and all other travel
+- 2 miles per mile on dining, select streaming services and all other travel

 - 1 mile per mile on all other purchases

 Perhaps one of the best features of the United Quest Card is its incredibly generous sign-up bonus offer.
-You can earn up to 100,000 miles: 80,000 miles after you spend $5,000 on purchases in the first three months and an additional 20,000 miles after you spend $10,000 in the first 6 months.
+You can earn 80,000 miles after you spend $5,000 on purchases in the first three months.

 Best for big United spenders: United Club℠ Infinite Card